riscvarchive/risc-v-getting-started-guide/source/linux-qemu.rst

 Prerequisites
 -------------

-Running Linux on the QEMU RISC-V port requires you to install some prerequisites.
+Running Linux on QEMU RISC-V requires you to install some prerequisites.
 Find instructions for various Linux distributions as well as macOS below:

 .. tabs::